hashicorp/vault/website/source/guides/authentication.html.md

 #### API call using cURL

-Notice that the following API call passes the role ID and secret ID in the request payload.
+To login, use `auth/approle/login` endpoint by passing the role ID and secret ID in the request payload.

 **Example:**